learex-zz/macOS-eGPU/README.md

 Not yet available.

+## Example
+`bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) --install --nvidiaDriver 387.10.10.10.30.106`

+## I used the temporary script/@goalque's instructions, what should I do?
+-  I haven't upgraded yet.
+I'm still on 17E199.
+	Use the uninstaller.
+Reboot.
+Proceed with this script.
+-  I have upgraded to 17E202.
+	Do `sudo rm -rfv "/Library/Application Support/nvidia10134/"`
+	to remove the KEXT backup.
+Proceed with this script. (only temporary script.)

 ## Problems
+### Known issues
+•	OpenCL seems not to work on NVIDIA eGPU + dGPU configs
+•	still researched
+•	Macs with NVIDIA dGPU don't boot with TB3 enclosure and NVIDIA eGPU.
+•	still researched, try hot-plug
+•	Disconnect "null" on hot plug
+•	still researched.
+Booting with eGPU resolves this.
+•	System crash on hot-disconnect
+•	still researched
+•	System crash on disconnect button press
+•	still researched
+### Unknown issues
 If you’ve got a problem then try the tweaks first.
 If nothing works head over to [eGPU.io][1] and ask.